xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 A more complicated example for power grid application is in src/ts/examples/power_grid/stability_9bus/ex9busopt.c.

-## Example 2: a hybrid dynamical system:
+## Example 2: Hybrid dynamical system:

 This code demonstrates how to compute the adjoint sensitivity for a complex dynamical system involving discontinuities with TSEvent, TSAdjoint and TS.
 The dynamics is described by the ODE